minedelve/mytril/docs/05-components/responsive.md

 ---
+title:
+section:
+head:
   title: Building Responsive Components with Mytril
   description: Learn how to create adaptive, responsive components in Mytril using the Responsive component.
 Set aspect ratios, toggle inline display, and optimize your layout for all screens effortlessly.
+features:
+  legacy: 0.4.14
 ---

 # Responsive components with Mytril: building adaptive elements {#responsive-component-with-mytril}